rzzldzzldesign/100-days-of-code/log.md

 # 100 Days Of Code - Log

+## Day 031: May 19

+**💅PROGRESS:** More custom storefronts for Mobi2Go.
+Frustrating after noon but getting the hang of overwriting the core styles and making changes.

+**🤔LEARNINGS:** Targeting with CSS.
+Using mixins in LESS vs SCSS, slightly different syntax but work the same way.

+**🌐LINK:** Again nothing live.

 ## Day 030: May 18

 **💅PROGRESS:** Week 2 @ Mobi2go!
 Finished of one store and made another using an existing code block as a base.